Fleckism/SecurityPlus/My linked notes/assessment.md

  Packet and protocol analysis is another crucial security #assessment and monitoring process:
  -   Packet analysis refers to deep-down frame-by-frame scrutiny of captured frames.
 -   Protocol analysis means using statistical tools to analyze a sequence of packets, or packet trace.

+A **protocol analyzer** (or packet analyzer) works in conjunction with a sniffer to perform traffic analysis.
+You can either analyze a live capture or open a saved capture (.pcap) file.
+Protocol analyzers can decode a captured frame to reveal its contents in a readable format.
+You can choose to view a summary of the frame or choose a more detailed view that provides information on the OSI layer, protocol, function, and data.

+[[packet injection]]: Some reconnaissance techniques and tests depend on sending forged or spoofed network traffic.
+Often, network sniffing software libraries allow frames to be inserted (or injected) into the network stream.
+There are also tools that allow for different kinds of packets to be crafted and manipulated.
+Well-known tools used for